-- 4.1 It is the responsibility of the Delivery Team AAM to ensure all cases of misconduct are reported to their HOA and the Principalship Support team as soon as possible. - 4.2 It is the responsibility of the HOA and AP to monitor the level of misconduct activity within their area of responsibility and take action where there are areas of concern. - 4.3 It is the responsibility of the appropriate AP to monitor and report oversight of the academic misconduct and disciplinary sanctions awarded to the college executive for scrutiny.
+- 4.1 It is the responsibility of the delivery team AAM to ensure all cases of misconduct are reported to their HOA and the Principalship team as soon as possible. - 4.2 It is the responsibility of the AAM and HOA and to monitor the level of misconduct activity within their area of responsibility and take action where there are areas of concern. - 4.3 It is the responsibility of the appropriate Principalship member to monitor and report oversight of the academic misconduct and disciplinary sanctions awarded to the college executive for scrutiny.